Ocean Protection Council’s Sea Level Rise Guidance

 Save The Bay’s Sea Level Rise and Flood Strategy

-In April 2023, Save The Bay published our own San Francisco Bay Sea Level Rise & Flood Strategy, a paper discussing our policy and project priorities for limiting the risk of sea level rise in our region.
+In April 2023, Save The Bay published our own San Francisco Bay Sea Level Rise & Flood Resilience Strategy, a paper discussing our policy and project priorities for limiting the risk of sea level rise in our region.
 We discuss the importance of utilizing three key principles to properly protect vulnerable areas from the coming impacts of sea level rise and flooding:

 Utilize nature whenever possible.6 The Bay Area should implement scientifically sound nature-based infrastructure like restored tidal marsh and horizontal levees on our shorelines to protect communities from rising tides.
 Not only do nature-based solutions effectively buffer our shorelines from incoming sea level rise, they also support thriving habitats and space for people to enjoy nature.
 Further, urban greening using stormwater infrastructure should be utilized in cities to mitigate flooding and decrease the impacts of warming from the urban heat island effect.